mrshabel/glomers/README.md

 -   A monotonically increasing atomic clock is used as a counter for each process of the application run or restarted
 -   All length constraints not satisfied are padded with zeros to the left

+2. Broadcast (Gossiping)

+-   Messages are broadcasted to all nodes in the cluster on reception by background workers.
+I tried gossiping but realized that messages were duplicated since the topology was cyclic.
+Hopefully I can make this better

 ## References

 -   [Gossip Glomers](https://fly.io/blog/gossip-glomers)